 The TRIP takes reasonable steps and exercises care before and after entering into data use agreements with state agencies and third parties that include sharing personal information.

 Security

-The TRIP uses appropriate administrative, technical, and physical security practices to protect confidentiality, integrity, availability, and control of personal information.
-The TRIP implements this through a combination of policies, technologies, and procedures designed to protect sensitive crash and crash-related data from unauthorized access, breaches, and misuse.
+The TRIP uses appropriate administrative, technical, and physical security practices to protect the confidentiality, integrity, availability, and control of personal information.